+Maintain a customer-focused approach when responding to requests for assistance from internal stakeholders.
+Ensure that responses are aligned with applicable NRC management and, to the extent possible, that appropriate support is provided in a timeframe commensurate with the needs of the inspection staff.

+Identify new and innovative concepts to develop long-term enhancement and transformation of current practices.

+07.02 Temporary Instructions (TIs)

+Temporary Instructions typically remain in effect for 12-24 months.
+It is the responsibility of the document lead to monitor that time period and submit a deletion when complete or a revision to modify the Completion Schedule and Expiration parameters.
+Overall, the lead should complete the following tasks:

+provide guidance for follow-up and closure of the TI, including specific regional responsibilities

+clearly distinguish mandatory requirements (see section 05.01e)

+review and analyze TI results

+give feedback to the appropriate managers, as necessary

+determine whether an additional inspection is needed as follow-up to the TI, and submit the DIF (exhibit 2) to the IM coordinator of the originating office when initiating, revising, or deleting the TI

-0040-0 DOCUMENT TYPES AND FORMATS
+0040-08 DOCUMENT TYPES AND FORMATS

 The IM is divided into 100 parts numbered 0000 through 9900 (0000 is the first part, 0100 is the second part, etc.).
 Inspection manual documents within the parts have 4-digit numbers (IMCs), 5-digit numbers (IPs), or 7-digit numbers (TIs).
-When a new inspection document (IMC, IP or TI) is created, a number will be assigned by the NRR IM coordinator.
+When a new inspection document (IMC, IP, or TI) is created, a number will be assigned by the NRR IM coordinator.
 The requestor must send an email to the NRR IM coordinator with the title and subject matter of the new document.
+A placeholder will be included in the IM Table of Contents to reserve document numbers that are planned for a future release.

-0.01 Inspection Manual Chapters.
+08.01 Inspection Manual Chapters (IMCs).

 Inspection Manual Chapters numbered 0000 through 1999 are used for policy statements on the inspection programs and the IM.
 Inspection Manual Chapters 2000 through 2999 define the various inspection programs.
 The first two digits of the IMC number identify the administrative or inspection category, and the last two digits identify the inspection program.